CPAP Pressure Settings

 A CPAP’s pressure level is a numeric value measured in centimeters of water (cm H2O).
 Many CPAP machines can operate at pressures ranging from 4 to 20 cm H2O.
 While there is considerable variation between individuals, the average CPAP setting is between 8 and 10 cm H2O.

-An APAP machine detects breathing interruptions and automatically increases or decreases air pressure as needed.
+In some cases, CPAP pressure levels can be determined at home using an auto-adjusting positive airway pressure (APAP) device.
+APAP machines detect breathing interruptions and automatically increase or decrease air pressure as needed.
 People with moderate or severe OSA without other respiratory conditions may be presented with this option.

 Based on data collected by the device, it may automatically change pressure levels, or your doctor may suggest an update to the settings.
 In certain instances, the data may indicate a need to return to the sleep lab for another CPAP titration.